 On Left and Right Anarchists

-But the two groups, left and right, promote different explanations, because we have different beliefs about human nature, and about how economics works.
+But the two groups, left and right, promote different explanations, because we have different beliefs about human nature and economics.
 And many of us are so sure of our own explanations that we doubt the sincerity of opponents.
 We conclude they are not actually in favor of freedom — i.e., not really “anarchists” at all.
 This has led to much ill will between the two groups, which is unfortunate.
 We would do well to remember that different things are obvious to different people.

 In brief, our difference of opinion is this:

-- Anarcho-capitalists (or “an-caps,” also known as “agorists”) believe that markets are good and beneficial for all, and that moreover freedom cannot endure except through the use of markets.
+- On the right, the anarcho-capitalists (or “an-caps,” also known as “agorists”) believe that private property and markets are good and beneficial for all, and that moreover freedom cannot endure except through the use of markets.
 And so they believe that anyone who sees how things work will embrace markets wholeheartedly, and anyone who advocates widespread sharing in place of trading is on “the road to serfdom.”
 Anarcho-capitalist beliefs have been widely promoted in our corporate (“mainstream”) media — to such a high degree here in the USA that the terms “libertarian” and “voluntaryist” have both come to mean an-cap.

-- On the other hand, anarcho-communists (“an-coms”) such as myself believe that markets are horribly toxic, for reasons discussed later in this essay, reasons that are never mentioned in the corporate media, reasons that most people in our society have never heard of or thought about.
+- On the left, anarcho-communists (“an-coms”) such as myself believe that private property nd markets are horribly toxic, for reasons discussed later in this essay, reasons that are never mentioned in the corporate media, reasons that most people in our society have never heard of or thought about.
 We believe that freedom cannot endure in the presence of markets.
-And so we believe that anyone who sees the truth will avoid markets as much as possible, and will work to build a world in which there are no markets.
+And so we believe that anyone who sees the truth will avoid markets as much as possible, and will work to build a world in which everything is shared.

 I will now try to explain both of these views in greater detail — but mostly the latter view, which is my own.
 I will try to be honest and respectful in presenting the an-cap view, but I’ll admit that my understanding of their view is merely based on what some an-caps have told me in conversations.
 Here is how they have explained it to me: